oracle-livelabs/oml/oml-restapi-services/omls-data-bias/omls-data-bias.md

     * Your OML user name and password
     * `oml-cloud-service-location-url`
 * Completed all previous labs successfully.
-* Access to the Adult dataset.
+* Access to the `Adult` dataset.
 The dataset used in this example— the **Adult** dataset, also known as the **Census Income** dataset, is a multivariate dataset.
 It contains census data of `30,940` adults.
 The prediction task associated with the dataset is to determine whether a person makes over `50K` a year.
-  This dataset can be accessed here at:
 * A valid authentication token
-* oml-cloud-service-location-url

 ## Task 1: Create and Run a Data Bias Detection Job in OML Services

 To create and run a data bias detection job:

 1. Obtain an authentication token by using your Oracle Machine Learning (OML) account credentials to send requests to OML Services.
-See Lab 1 in this workshop on how to obtain an authentication token.
+See **Lab 1-Authenticate your OML Account with your Autonomous Database instance to use OML Services** in this workshop on how to obtain the authentication token.

 2. To create a job for data bias detection and data bias mitigation, send the following POST request to the `/omlmod/v1/jobs` endpoint in OML Services.